MediaComem/comem-archidep/ex/wopr-deployment.md

 Here's a few tips about some problems you may encounter during this exercise.

-Note that many of these errors can happen in various situations:
+Note that some of these errors can happen in various situations:

 * When running a command manually from your terminal.
 * When systemd tries to start your service.